KoNickss/dwm/README.md

 # DWM
-My build of dwm, patched with tilegap
+My build of dwm, patched with tilegap.
-Also includes my init.vim (.vimrc for neovim) and alacritty.yml
+Also includes my other buids and configs in `other_dotfiles`, basically you can steal my look with just this repo